A Bensonwood Founder, devoted grandmother, pursuit bicyclist

 Tobey grew up in Connecticut, where he always knew he wanted to build and create things with his hands.
 After high school, Tobey took a job in the manufacturing field where he worked until his wife, Tristan, had their first child.
 Figuring it was now or never, Tobey used this period to begin realizing his dream of becoming a builder.
 After a 3-1/2 year stint working for a small, but successful, family-owned building company in Connecticut, he and his family decided to fulfill their other dream of moving up north.
 While on a visit to Vermont, a local timber framer recommended he check out Bensonwood—and the rest is history.
 Tobey enjoys watching NASCAR racing, fixing his truck, being outdoors, and playing with his kids, Payton and Lucy.
 Tobey and Tristan bought a house in Westminster, Vermont where they plan on staying until they can build their own home from scratch.

-Max is a busy man, working full time at Bensonwood while also studying political science at Keene State College.
-He lives just down the road in Westmoreland, NH and has traveled throughout the East Coast and Arizona.
-In his very spare spare time, Max enjoys skiing, downhill biking and tending to his pets; a dog, a Boa Constrictor, and a Python, one of which brings his shoes in the morning.
+Max is a very busy man running our shipping/receiving/trucking coordination department.
+Prior to joining Bensonwood, Max studied political science at Keene State College.
+He lives just down the road in Westmoreland, NH and has traveled throughout the East Coast and Midwest.
+In his very spare spare time, Max enjoys skiing (he’s on the Beam Team ski racing team), downhill biking and tending to his pets; a dog, a Boa Constrictor, and a Python; one of which brings him his shoes in the morning.

 Architect, ex-VW bus owner